 Shop around for the right motorhome insurance for you and ask fellow motorhomers for their recommendations via things like online forums, Facebook groups or even when on site.
-Also, look at customer review websites, like ReviewCentre.com to see what others have to say about the customer and claims’ service of their motorhome insurer.
+Also, look at customer review websites, like Trustpilot and ReviewCentre.com to see what others have to say about the customer and claims’ service of their motorhome insurer.
 Some insurance companies will also exhibit at the NEC Motorhome and Caravan Shows, where you can speak directly to their team and maybe even get a cheeky show offer!

 Top five things you need to know when insuring your motorhome

 - Know the make and model of your motorhome, specifically the converter or manufacturer.
 This is different from the base vehicle, eg Fiat, Ford or Mercedes.

 - Your insurer will want to know who manufactured your motorhome, for example, AutoTrail, Auto-Sleepers, Swift, Elddis, Bailey, Burstner, Hymer etc.